nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Recur tasks: `recur`

 Recurs a task either daily, monthly or weekly or removes the recurrence of the task.

+Application: Used to reset the recurring task deadline and done status when appropriate without having to manually edit the task.

 Format: `recur INDEX r/RECURRENCE`